rollyourown-xyz/ryo-module-template/README.md

 <a href="https://codeberg.org/rollyourown-xyz/<MODULE_NAME>"><img alt="Get it on Codeberg" src="https://get-it-on.codeberg.org/get-it-on-blue-on-white.png" height="60"></a>

-The primary repository for this project is hosted on our own Git repository server at:
+The primary repository for this module is hosted on our own Git repository server at:

 - [https://git.rollyourown.xyz/ryo-projects/<MODULE_NAME>](https://git.rollyourown.xyz/ryo-projects/<MODULE_NAME>)